 All IB courses have a coursework component, but the relative importance of coursework in contributing to your final grade varies from subject to subject.
-Some subjects, in particular the languages but also TOK, place considerable importance on oral presentations along with written assignments.
+Some subjects, in particular the languages but also ToK, place considerable importance on oral presentations along with written assignments.
 Your teachers will explain the assessment requirements clearly to you at the beginning of the course.

-How are courses in the IB Diploma Programme marked?
+How is the IB Diploma marked?